metno/S-ENDA-documentation/source/use_case_climate_projection.rst

    execution of the Use Case under normal, expected conditions.
 This dialog sequence will ultimately lead to accomplishing the goal stated in the Use Case name and description.

+Producer
+""""""""

+1. The producer searches and accesses the following data:

+* Aggregated time series
+* Gridded historical weather observations
+* Climate model data

+2. The producer runs an algorithm to produce climate projections

+3. The producer stores the results and discovery and configuration metadata on a netcdf file

+4. The netcdf file is registered on `<https://thredds.met.no>`_

+5. The data is made available via OPeNDAP and visualised through WMS

+Consumer
+""""""""

+1. The consumer searches for data
+2. The consumer investigates and interprets data

   * The researcher investigates the data

-  * downloads the climate predictions for temperature for the whole time range.
+    * Downloads the climate projection for temperature for the whole time range
-  * downloads the climate prediction medians as an average over the period 2071-2100.
+    * Downloads the climate projection medians as an average over the period 2071-2100
+    * Collocates the climate projections with their biology model simulation results

-* The journalist choses parameters on a website to se what the extreme temperatures will be in 2041-2070.
+  * The journalist chooses parameters on a website to see what the extreme temperatures will be in 2041-2070
-* The state agency updates their maps with expected changes, to reflect future changes in water flow.
+  * The state agency updates their maps with expected changes, to reflect future changes in permafrost

-The consumers of the projections for Norway produce new knowledge based on that data, as illustrated below.
-Note that it is the consumers' responsibility to enable others to trace and verify their results.
+3. The consumer concludes and summarizes their findings

+  * The researcher publishes a scientific paper
+  * The journalist publishes a newspaper article
+  * The state agency establishes hazard zones due to melting permafrost

 .. uml:: information_to_knowledge_klima_bruker.puml